 6.)
 Hypertensive retinopathy

 To prevent hypertensive retinopathy, a person with high blood pressure needs to control it by modifying the diet, exercising, and following medications as prescribed by the physician.

 7.)
 Regular Checkups

-Detecting the problem early arrests further damage to the eye thereby improving the chance of a successful treatment.
+Detecting the problem early arrests further damage to the eye thereby improving the chance of successful treatment.
 It is always advisable to visit your ophthalmologist periodically.